dianavile/NeighbourhoodMap/README.md

 ### `npm run build`
 This comment builds the app for production to the `build` folder.<br>
-It correctly bundles React in production mode and optimizes the build for the best performance.
+It bundles React in production mode and optimizes the build for the best performance in a minified version.
-The build is minified and the filenames include the hashes.<br>
 More information about [deployment](https://facebook.github.io/create-react-app/docs/deployment).

+### #Service Worker
+`Create React App`includes a service worker, by default.
+To enable it, the application needs to be runned in production build mode, with `npm run build` as described above, followed by:
+* cd into the build directory
+* `npm install -g serve` (to install static server in terminal).
+* `serve -s build`  (to run it from terminal).
+* localhost:5000 (to visit the project offline with the service worker)

 ## Browser requirements
 The minimum default set of browsers for this project are: